 Thank you for being here.
 I do mean that.

 I promise I’m a nice person and not a sociopath so, given that, would you like to head over to Facebook and follow me?
 Or Twitter and I may even follow you back.
-And don’t forget to check out my Pinterest page because it’s taken me flippin’ ages to work out how to use it.
+And don’t forget to check out my Pinterest page because it took me flippin’ ages to work out how to use it.
 Finally, Instagram.
 That’s it – I’m done.